bauj/md_reader/README.md

 [![crates.io](https://img.shields.io/crates/v/md_reader.svg)](https://crates.io/crates/md_reader)

-A fast, native desktop markdown reader and editor built with [egui](https://github.com/emilk/egui).
+A fast, native desktop markdown reader and editor built with [egui](https://github.com/emilk/egui) and Claude.
 Open a folder and browse your notes with live preview, syntax-highlighted code blocks, and a persistent session that remembers where you left off.

 ---